F5CodeGuru/asm342/module4/lab6/lab6.rst

 Task 1 - Using Python to report on the CVE that each policy provides protection against
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This script loops through all attack signatures installed and inventories which CVE each signatures protects against.
-Then it will loop through all policies, determineing if it has signatures applied to it that protect against a CVE.
+Then it will loop through all policies, determining if it has signatures applied to it that protect against a CVE.

 Run the following script